 About the cream cheese stuffing (which is not at all difficult to accomplish), consider it a built-in condiment.
 The contrast between the mild and creamy cheese, the crispy bacon, and the sweet and spicy sauce will have your taste-buds begging for more.

 A big thanks to my friend Scooter, of Scooter’s Spaghetti fame, who shared this recipe with me a couple weeks ago.
 My husband went crazy for it.
 I recently served it to my sister who was in town from Alabama with her husband, and they also pronounced it a winner.
-I hope you and the people you are cooking for will, too.
+I hope you and the people at your dinner table will enjoy it, too.

 1. I highly recommend covering your pan or baking dish with foil (include the sides).
 You’ll thank me when it comes time to do the dishes.